 Most adults can have the injected flu vaccine, but you should avoid it if you have had a serious allergic reaction to a flu vaccine in the past.
 Read more about who should not have the flu vaccine.

 You can find out more by reading the answers to common questions about the flu vaccine.

-We will aim for cashless billing with the provider but if you go elsewhere or are charged your costs may be reclaimed on JPA.
-In this case you should send the evidence of treatment along with proof of payment to the CEP Finance department at: SGDPHC-O-EJSU-Finance@mod.gov.uk
+Those who are eligible in UK criteria will be reimbursed for a flu immunisation obtained in the host nation system.
+Your costs may be reclaimed on JPA.
+In this case you should send the evidence of treatment along with proof of payment to the CEP Finance department at UKStratCom-DMS-DPHC-EJSU-CEPGrp@mod.gov.uk